-http://www.ufdigitalimaging.wordpress.com
+https://ufdig2131c.wordpress.com

 The class blog serves as the electronic component of your process book, and will be factored into your grade for each project.
 You are expected to upload digital images found through online research as well as electronic drafts of your work in progress (minimum 5 uploads per project).
-There will be reading assignments requiring you to post written responses on your personal page on the wiki.
-The wiki is an excellent resource for getting feedback from your peers and I. The earlier you post ideas and imagery related to your project the better.
-Halfway through each assigned project, I will be conducting a graded wiki page check to make sure you have uploaded the minimum 5 posts per project.
+There will be reading assignments requiring you to post written responses on your blog.
+The blog is an excellent resource for getting feedback from your peers and I. The earlier you post ideas and imagery related to your project the better.
+Halfway through each assigned project, I will check each page to make sure you have uploaded the minimum 5 posts per project.
 I would encourage you to go beyond this number of posts!
 The more you post about your project, the more opportunity for critical feedback you'll have.
 If you wait till the last minute to post drafts on the blog, you won't have the opportunity for good feedback on your piece, and your work could suffer for it.